rm-asif-amin/rm-asif-amin.github.io/_pages/music.md

 ### Ojeyo Shokti

 Ojeyo Shokti(Invincible) was my first attempt at song-writing.
-Probably the first and only Bengali song narrating a science fiction, it's essentially an alien invasion story- expressing the hopelessness of facing a technologically superior opponent.
-Lyrics, tune and guitars by me.
+Probably the first and only Bengali song narrating a science-fiction story, it expresses the hopelessness of facing a technologically superior opponent that's indifferent to your suffering.

  Lyrics: